Manassas (band)

 Manassas was an American rock supergroup formed by Stephen Stills in 1971.
-It was used primarily for Stills' music, the band releasing two studio albums before disbanding in October 1973.
+Used primarily for Stills' music, the band released two studio albums before disbanding in October 1973.
 They released a 1972 self titled debut and a second album titled Down the Road in 1973.

 Formation and first album

 Manassas was formed in the fall of 1971, following Stills' concert tour to support his album Stephen Stills 2 (1971).
 While Stephen Stills 2 was Stills' second solo album, it was his first completed following the acrimonious 1970 breakup of Crosby, Stills, Nash & Young (CSNY), and was not critically well received.
 After a chance meeting with Flying Burrito Brothers singer/multi-instrumentalist Chris Hillman in Cleveland, where Stills' tour schedule crossed paths with that of the Burritos – a band that, by late 1971, had undergone multiple personnel changes and was in financial trouble – Stills saw an opportunity to change his artistic direction.
-He subsequently contacted Hillman, asking him, along with Burritos' guitarist Al Perkins and fiddler Byron Berline, to join him in Miami at Criteria Studios to jam.
-Stills also invited several members of his touring band (drummer Dallas Taylor, bassist Calvin "Fuzzy" Samuels, keyboardist Paul Harris and vocalist/percussionist Joe Lala) to play at the session.
+He subsequently contacted Hillman, asking him, along with Burritos' steel guitarist Al Perkins and fiddler Byron Berline, to join him in Miami at Criteria Studios to jam.
+Stills also invited several members of his touring band (drummer Dallas Taylor, bassist Calvin "Fuzzy" Samuel, keyboardist Paul Harris and vocalist/percussionist Joe Lala) to play at the session.

 The musicians quickly gelled in the studio, and within several weeks had recorded enough material at Criteria to fill a double-LP album release.
 The band was capable of a wide musical range, with a repertoire including blues, folk, country, Latin, and rock songs.
-The Rolling Stones bassist Bill Wyman, a friend of both Hillman and Stills who visited Criteria during the sessions, was an early fan of the band, at one point expressing an interest in joining.
+The Rolling Stones' bassist Bill Wyman, a friend of both Hillman and Stills who visited Criteria during the sessions, was an early fan of the band, at one point expressing an interest in joining.
 Wyman contributed to the sessions by helping Stills re-write an unrecorded song from 1968, "Bumblebee," as the blues/funk tune "The Love Gangster," with Wyman also playing bass on the track.
 The band named itself Manassas after Stills, who had an interest in American Civil War history, orchestrated a photo shoot for them in Manassas, Virginia, the site of the First and Second Battles of Bull Run (1861 and 1862, respectively).

 The band's first album, Manassas, a double-LP sporting a cover photo from the shoot in Virginia, was released in April 1972.
 The album was well received, quickly peaking at No. 4 in the United States and achieving RIAA gold certification.
 For most of 1972, Manassas embarked on an international tour in support of the album, playing in Europe, Australia, and arenas in the United States.
 They would open their concerts with the first side of the album in full, and finish with "The Treasure", then an acoustic "Find the Cost of Freedom".
 During this tour they appeared on the TV shows: ABC-TV's In Concert in the United States, BBC's In Concert in the United Kingdom, and Beat-Club in West Germany.